Integrative Health and Wellness

 Courses

 IHW 501.
-Personal Development for the Health and Wellness Coach.
+Personal Development for the Health and Wellness Professional.
 3 credits.

-A fundamental component to health and wellness coaching is self-awareness, continuous personal development, daily reflection, personal balance, and the self-promotion of health and well-being.
-This course provides students with tools and practices to achieve and maintain these fundamental components.
+A fundamental component for health and wellness professionals is self-awareness, continuous personal development, reflection, balance, and well-being.
+This course provides students with tools and practices to achieve and maintain these fundamental components of self-care.
+This course includes participation in academic service learning.

 IHW 570.
 Healthy Aging: Concepts and Strategies for a Life Well Lived.
 3 credits.